tinySandy/manager/README.md

 # Photo Manager
 Simple REST API for Photo Manager.
 Uses in-memory approach for data storing and not suitable for huge amount of data.
-Doesn't have authentiphication
+There is no authentication
-Can be improved by plugin in DB.
+Can be improved by plugging in DB and using at least basic auth.
 ### Prerequisites
 ```
 Python 3.5+